Cotuit Kettleers

 The Cotuit Kettleers are a collegiate summer baseball team based in the village of Cotuit, Massachusetts, which is in the southwest corner of the town of Barnstable.
 The team is a member of the Cape Cod Baseball League (CCBL) and plays in the league's West Division.
 The Kettleers play their home games at Lowell Park in Cotuit.
-The team has been owned and operated by the non-profit Cotuit Athletic Association since 1947.
+The team has been owned and operated by the non-profit Cotuit Athletic Association since 1947, and over 100 players have gone on to play in Major League Baseball.

 The Kettleers most recently won the CCBL championship in 2019 when they defeated the Harwich Mariners two games to none to win the best of three championship series.
 The title was the team's seventeenth overall, including two separate strings of four consecutive titles (1961–64 and 1972–75).
 Cotuit's record of fifteen titles in the modern era (1963–present) and seventeen overall is unmatched among CCBL franchises.
-The team has been led since 2004 by field manager Mike Roberts.